 Many knitters can do simple knitting patterns while watching the TV or chatting with a friend.
 Once you are confident with the basics, you can knit away without needing to look down at every stitch.
 Patterns knit mainly in stockinette (plain knitting) are ideal “TV knitting” projects.
 You can be super productive while bingeing a box set.

-4. Popular sweater styles are usually knitted
+4. Popular sweater styles are usually knit

 Once you master the basics of knitting, you can move on to intricate aran cable cardigans or knit statement fair isle colourwork sweaters.
 Sweater envy no more!